-Module Coordinator: Loughlin Deegan and Sinéad Wallace

-Teaching staff: Sinéad Wallace, Kevin Smith

-Term: 1 & 2 - Average Teaching Hours: 6 hours per week.
+Module Code: LR7006 Module Coordinator: Loughlin Deegan and Sinéad Wallace Teaching staff: Sinéad Wallace, Kevin Smith, Israel del Barco Term: 1 & 2 Average Teaching Hours: 6 hours per week.

 This elective module will be taught over two terms in a series of workshops led by a number of professional lighting designers.
 It aims to nurture the student's design skills through workshops aimed at developing the student's creative practice.
 Those workshops will examine the nature of light and its qualities, together with the functions of stage lighting, the role of lighting in theatre, with particular emphasis on the engagement of a director with stage lighting.
 Students will explore the relationship between lighting design and other design elements, e.g. costume design, set design, sound and video design.
 In addition to development of a conceptual lighting design process, the mechanics of stage lighting will be covered in detail to include the principles of electricity, optics, light sources and theatre lanterns.
 Students will learn how to choose lighting instruments, calculate lighting angles, control light distribution etc., and will learn the basic principles of scale drawing, and how to produce a lighting plan.
-Other topics covered will include control systems, computer aided design, colour, and special effects.
-Students will maintain a weekly journal of reflective practice in which they will analyse their process.
+Other topics covered will include control systems, computer aided design, colour and collaborative skills.
+Students will maintain a journal for each individual project as well as a photo journal in Term 1.